RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 ● ACQUISITION OF PROPERTY ON JUST TERMS – SECTION 51(XXXI) ○ Section 51(xxxi) reads:
 ○ Minister for the Army v Dalziel (1944) 68 CLR 26
-○ “acquisition” does not have to be by the Commonwealth directly, though it must be effected by a law of the Commonwealth.
+○ "acquisition" does not have to be by the Commonwealth directly, though it must be effected by a law of the Commonwealth.
 ○ Acquisition vs deprivation: What needs to be acquired?
 ○
 ##